-- PrintScreen can be blocked, the clipboard is cleaned when SEB is started and stopped.
-The desktop wallpaper is hidden (in Windows 8).
+- PrintScreen can be blocked, the clipboard is cleared when SEB is started and stopped.

 - Screen saver and idle sleep are paused while SEB is running to prevent having to enter an screen unlock password before the exam starts.

-SEB configuration editor for creating and modifiying .seb settings files for Safe Exam Browser:
+SEB configuration editor for creating and modifying .seb settings files for Safe Exam Browser:

 - Allows to define all options for the Windows and Mac versions of SEB 2.x.

 - Can save .seb files for individual configuration per exam and per exam client, which are protected by strong encryption against manipulation.

 - Configuration files can configure a SEB exam client to show for example a portal page with the current exams.